temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

     - The user has chosen to unsubscribe.

 This tutorial focuses on implementing an email subscription application with Temporal’s Workflows, [Activities](https://docs.temporal.io/activities), and [Queries](https://docs.temporal.io/workflows#query).
-This is achieved by using:
+This is achieved by breaking down project requirements into Temporal logic:

-- Activities to send emails
+- Workflows: the Workflow Definition will contain the logic needed to start and end the subscription.
+Workflow Executions are created per email address.
-- Queries to retrieve the status of an ongoing subscription
+- Activities: these will be used to send emails to the subscriber defined in the Workflow.
-- Cancellation to end the subscription
+- Queries: the Workflow will include a Query to retrieve the status of an ongoing subscription.
+This information will include the email address of the user.

-Not only do you get a more accessible introduction to [Temporal Workflow APIs](https://docs.temporal.io/application-development), but we'll also provide an example of how to break down project requirements into Temporal logic.
+- Cancellation: the Workflow Definition will have a cancellation handler in case the user opts to end the subscription early.

 :::tip Skip ahead